vindarel/common-lisp-course-in-videos/README.md

 The course is to my relief well received.
 You'll find more feedback below, here's a recent one:

+> **[My employees] said you do a better job of teaching than Peter Seibel**.

+ebbzry, CEO of VedaInc, August 2025 on Discord.
+O_o 🔥

+or again:

 > I have done some preliminary Common Lisp exploration prior to this course but had a lot of questions regarding practical use and development workflows.
 This course was amazing for this!
 I learned a lot of useful techniques for actually writing the code in Emacs, as well as conversational explanations of concepts that had previously confused me in text-heavy resources.
 Please keep up the good work and continue with this line of topics, it is well worth the price!

 @Preston, October of 2024 <3

 According to learners, the areas I could improve are:
 - give more practice activities (Udemy doesn't support Lisp in coding exercises though), and